Space Worker Hall of Fame Award

 About the Award

-The NSCFL Space Worker Hall of Fame honors those who made significant contributions to our space program in all areas of launch and mission operations including Space Launch Technology, Space Flight Support, Human Spaceflight Advancement, and Space Flight Advocacy and Education.
+The NSCFL Space Worker Hall of Fame honors those who have made significant contributions to our space program in all areas of launch and mission operations including Space Launch Technology, Space Flight Support, Human Spaceflight Advancement, and Space Flight Advocacy and Education.

 No more than a total of 12 honorees in any combination of categories will be selected per year.